HSA-on-FPGA/HSA-on-FPGA/README.md

 ## setup image processing test case

-* compile the x86 host programm with `make software`
+* compile the x86 host program with `make software`
 * create the FPGA bitstream with `make hardware`

 ## running a test case